 In Chapter 17, the Angel was described as one of the Angels with the Seven Bowls of wrath, who wore a golden sash.
 We suspect it was the seventh Angel, the Archangel, whose bowl sounded a loud voice from the throne, saying “it is done.”
 He showed John the judgment of Babylon, by the Kings, and by the Rider on the White Horse, and by the Martyrs.

 In Chapters 19, and 21, we are beyond the Lord’s Day, when Christ will submit to God.
-The Spirit of Christ appeared as the image of the invisible God, speaking from the throne, worshiped by the 24 Elders.
+The Spirit of Christ appeared as the image of the invisible God, speaking from the throne.
 But He spoke as the Angel, asking John to “write.”
 When John tried to worship Him, He said “worship God, I am of your brethren” (Revelation 19:9,10; 21:5).